franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 0-read_file.py

 1. Write to a file
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that writes a string to a text file (UTF8) and returns the number of characters written:

 Prototype: def write_file(filename="", text=""):
 You must use the with statement
-You dont need to manage file permission exceptions.
+You don’t need to manage file permission exceptions.
-Your function should create the file if doesnt exist.
+Your function should create the file if doesn’t exist.
 Your function should overwrite the content of the file if it already exists.
 You are not allowed to import any module guillaume@ubuntu:~/0x0B$ cat 1-main.py